neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-01-south-korea-registry-requirements.md

 Branches do not require formal incorporation, making them easier in principle to set up than a local corporation, and with less registration fees.
 Unlike liaison offices, branches are also allowed to engage in sales activity.
 They are considered a separate legal entity providing some separation of debts and liabilities from their parent.
 Generally, branch offices are suitable for smaller scale operations.
 Foreign companies can move on to a local subsidiary later as needed.

-*Registration Steps*
+General Requirements

-1. Notify Designated Exchange Bank
+- To notify designated exchange bank

-Branches of foreign corporations must designate a foreign exchange bank for the usual purpose of channeling working capital, but also to receive permission to establish in Korea.
-In order for a foreign company to establish a domestic branch, a notification must be sent to the head of the designated foreign exchange bank (any Korean bank which handles foreign exchange), according to Korea Law.
-Alternatively, Invest Korea reports that a financial business must register at the Ministry of Strategy and Finance for permission of establishment of a financial business.
+A foreign company establishing a domestic branch must send a notification to the head of the designated foreign exchange bank (any Korean bank which handles foreign exchange).
+To get permission of establishing a financial business, the company must register at the Ministry of Strategy and Finance.

 Required Documents generally include:
 - Report form of the establishment of a foreign company’s domestic branch
 -	Article of association (Notarization of the location of the headquarters is required)
 -	A certified copy of registration or operation permission of headquarters